snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

        - Open a browser and paste the ip address.
 If the browser is not allowing it, click the "Advaced" and proceed.
        - On the login page, "`admin`" is the username and "`P@ssw0rd25`" is the password.
        -

+4. Building Your First Lab in CML
+   - On the CML screen, Click "Add"